theboyarintsev/CTMACD-AO-tradingview/README.md

 ### Wide spread

-The AO columns and MACD histogram should be larger than in the reaction zone.
-In other words, higher volatility.
-Here is a ** correct example ** where there are very strong signals due to volatility:
+The AO  and MACD chart should be larger than in the reaction area.
+In other words, higher vol. Here is a ** correct example ** where there are signal due to volatility:

 ![Wide](doc/img/wide.png)